 You can rent SUP boards, kayaks, and other equipment for water activities.
 Seeing Jacobsenbrygga and Sjøgata from the water or paddling past the majestic Øyfjellet is an unforgettable experience.

-At BUA equipment center, located at the sports center, you can borrow equipment.
+You can borrow equipment at BUA equipment center, located at the sports center.

 8. Water slide competition in the swimming pool

 Kippermoen Sports Center is the closest neighbor to Topcamp Mosjøen.
 Here you will find a swimming pool that includes a children's pool, therapy pool, diving board, and water slide.

 The water slide is 37 meters long and timed for a competitive experience.
 The 25-meter pool is kept at 28 degrees Celsius, while the children's pool and therapy pool are at 34 degrees Celsius.